Room to Breathe Between Big Days

 6:00 AM

 Angels Landing — Walter's Wiggles to the summit21 tight switchbacks cut into the cliff, then the chain section along a narrow exposed ridge.
 The summit is 360° of the full Zion Canyon.
 5 mi RT, 1,488 ft, 3–4 hours from The Grotto.
-Starting at 6 AM, you're on the chains before the crowd arrives.
+The chains become a traffic jam by 10 AM; starting at 7 keeps you ahead of it.
 See our trails guide for full detail.

 Canyon Overlook Trail — on the drive homeDrive out the East Entrance on UT-9 (Zion–Mt.
 Carmel Highway).
 Pull over at Canyon Overlook: 1 mi RT right off the road, big views of the Great Arch and the canyon floor.
 Look for the Little Lonely Tree — a single scraggly pine clinging to a ledge, easy to miss, impossible to forget.
 Then US-89 south to wherever home is, or back to Starlit Ridge for a final night if you have one.